In this article, we discuss how to build an FP&A team.

 Training and diversifying the team

-As a result of the previous step, you are now able to start bringing changes into your team.
-Keep in mind that there is not only need for individual training and development, but it is also necessary for the team as a whole to learn how to act and collaborate more efficiently.
+As a result of the previous step, you can start bringing changes into your team.
+Keep in mind that there is not only a need for individual training and development, but it is also necessary for the team as a whole to learn how to act and collaborate more efficiently.

 The FP&A Board has come up with the following tips during the discussion:

 - Pay attention to the attitude and the personality of each team player.
 The skills they possess should be complementary to each other.

 - Explore the idea of diversification within your team while also ensuring the team’s sustainability.
 Next to their core skills, every team member should be able to back up their colleagues.

 - Pay attention to developing and safeguarding your business knowledge within your team.
-It is very important for the companies that have multiple products and markets.
-Support information sharing within your team and with other business teams within your organization’s ecosystem.
+Companies with multiple products and markets need to support information sharing within your team and other business teams within your organization’s ecosystem.

 - Align the objectives of the group and the individuals.
 Create a motivating environment.

-- Motivate rotation within your team and within other financial, risk, and business functions.
+- Motivate rotation within your team and other financial, risk, and business functions.

-All what you have read above, is not a one-off exercise.
+All that you have read above is not a one-off exercise.
 FP&A practices should embed the change management and should focus on continuous improvement.
-This 5-step approach is on purpose shown in the form of closed circle.
+This 5-step approach is on purpose shown in the form of a closed circle.

 As soon as you finish the first round of changes, you will find yourself at the beginning again, and you can start round 2: assessing changes in your environment and adapting the FP&A function.
-The secret for success is creating an open and creative work environment for business partnering.
+The secret to success is creating an open and creative work environment for business partnering.